Exercise Myths vs Reality

 Swimming — The combination of rhythmic movement, controlled breathing, and cool water is deeply calming.
 Water pressure on your body also has a naturally soothing sensory effect.
 If pools feel overwhelming, even splashing cold water on your face activates the dive reflex and slows your heart rate.

 Rhythmic exercise — Cycling, rowing, dancing, even jumping rope.
 Anything with a repetitive, predictable rhythm helps regulate your nervous system.
 The repetition is almost meditative — your brain can "zone out" in a way that interrupts anxious thought loops.
+If the constant hype cycle around AI has your mind racing, rhythmic movement is one of the most effective ways to break the loop.

 What matters most: pick something you don't dread.
 The best exercise for anxiety is the one you'll actually do tomorrow.